Legal aid panels

 LAO's panel standards for refugee lawyers include:

-General standards for lawyers conducting first-instance Refugee Protection Division (RDP) and immigration work.
+- General Panel standards for lawyers conducting first‑instance Refugee Protection Division (RDP) and immigration work.

-Appellate standards for lawyers who litigate at the Refugee Appeal Division and Federal Court.
+- Appellate Panel standards for lawyers who litigate at the Refugee Appeal Division and Federal Court.

 The standards apply to: